Totchinuko/apiconan.totchinuko.fr/patches/admin.0.6.x.md

 - Typo in quest editor: Categories are in "General Settings", not "Server Settings".
 - Fixed Multi Action Talk sending message in current channel rather than local
 - Fix Give Quest Action checking for replayability of a quest while enforce rules is off
+- Objective location were always showing the location of the first objective